soonyz06/Broomburg/README.md

-for testing and learning concept, so alot of stuff are scuffed (especially data arch). not finalised version
+for testing and learning concepts, so alot of stuff are scuffed (especially data arch). not finalised version.
+improved version of current data pipeline/arch [here](https://github.com/soonyz06/Barra)

 # Data Analysis
 * [EDA](src/feature)